 Pebble Beach Golf Links Opened in 1918, Not 1919

 The official history of Pebble Beach says that the course opened Feb.
-22, 1919, and thus, 2019 is its 100th anniversary.
-That, happily, coincides with the return of the US Open to Pebble Beach.
+22, 1919, and thus, 2019 was its 100th anniversary.
+That, happily, coincided with the return of the US Open to Pebble Beach.

 Pebble Beach’s official site says: “Pebble Beach Golf LInks officially opened for play on Feb.
 22, 1919.”

 However, the course actually was officially opened to public play as early as March 1918.
 Further, Pebble Beach hosted its first tournament April 1, 1918 — not Feb.
 22, 1919.
 By the summer of 1918, the course was relatively well known — and well played.

 The 1919 date is a convenient marketing fiction for Pebble Beach and the USGA which celebrated a “100th Anniversary” in the 2019 US Open.
 But it is the date for the opening of the new lodge, not the golf course.

 While searching for information on the opening of Pebble Beach in 1919 — I was hoping to find a photograph — I ran across a curious headline in the February 16, 1919 San Francisco Chronicle: Pebble Beach At Del Monte Is To Reopen.

 The article reads:

 The reopening next Saturday, Washington’s Birthday of Del Monte’s second championship course at Pebble Beach will be a red-letter event for golfers.San Francisco Chronicle, February 16, 1919

 I was struck by the headline “Reopening,” as that implies that Pebble Beach had previously been open.
 Reading further, my suspicion was confirmed.
 It reads: